 The potential for water damage during the construction phase of a project is nothing new – but when it happens, the effects can be devastating, particularly for SME developers.
 Why then, does water monitoring often play second-fiddle to fire and intruder alarms?
+Claire Mason, general manager at leak detection specialist, Waterguard, takes a closer look.

 According to some of the UK’s leading Contractors All Risks (CAR) insurance underwriters, ‘water is the new fire’.
-Having seen the impact unexpected – and often uncontrolled – egress can have on the best laid plans; the industry is slowly starting to wake up to the importance of protecting sites from the damage caused by burst pipes and leaks.
+Having seen the impact unexpected – and often uncontrolled – egress can have on the best laid plans, the industry is slowly starting to wake up to the importance of protecting sites from the damage caused by burst pipes and leaks.

 While fire and intruder systems are installed without a second thought, a leak detection system is often the first thing to be cut from project budgets, in spite of the massive knock-on effect – in terms of time and budgets – when things go wrong.